Understanding the Importance of pH in Cocoa Powder

 - Milder taste and darker color

-Natural cocoa powder retains the cocoa bean’s original acidity, as it does not undergo alkalization.
+Natural cocoa powder retains the original acidity of cocoa beans since it does not undergo alkalization.
+As a result, it delivers a more authentic cocoa experience.

 Key Characteristics